U.S. Stocks Notch Weekly Gains

 ADVERTISEMENT

-The energy sector in the S&P 500 gained 0.8% on Friday, but the shares fell 2.9% for the week -- the sector's worst performance of the year.

-U.S.-traded crude oil declined 4.4% for the week and entered a bear market, having fallen more than 20% from a recent high in February.
-Prices edged higher on Friday, rising 0.6% to $43.01 a barrel.

-Shares of Bed Bath & Beyond fell $4.09, or 12%, to $29.65 -- its lowest close since 2009 -- after its earnings missed expectations Thursday, the latest disappointing quarterly results from a retailer.
+In corporate news, shares of Bed Bath & Beyond fell 12% after its late Thursday earnings missed expectations, the latest disappointing quarterly results from a retailer.

-The British pound rose on the first anniversary of the U.K.'s vote to leave the European Union, adding 0.3% to $1.2723 and paring the week's declines.
-London's export-heavy FTSE 100 declined 0.2% as the pound climbed.
+The British pound inched up on the first anniversary of the U.K.'s vote to leave the European Union.
+London's export-heavy FTSE 100 declined 0.2% as the pound climbed 0.4% to $1.2731, paring the week's declines.

-Since the June 23 referendum last year, the FTSE 100 index, which generates roughly two-thirds of its revenue overseas, has risen about 17%, while the pound has fallen roughly 15%.
+Since the June 23 U.K. referendum in 2016, the FTSE 100 index, which generates roughly two-thirds of its revenue overseas, has climbed about 17%, while the pound has fallen roughly 15%.
 The pound now looks cheap compared with historical levels.
 But U.K. interest-rate expectations have fallen significantly since the vote, with growth expected to slow this year, keeping the currency under pressure.

 "We don't see a recession on the horizon," said Ed Smith, a strategist at Rathbones.
 "But the only thing that has really driven the U.K. economy higher over the last two years has been the consumer and household spending, and we think that's going to suffer," he said, noting the sharp decline in the pound has precipitated a rise in inflation that has outpaced real wage growth.

-The Shanghai Composite Index added 0.3% in a volatile session Friday, after increased regulatory scrutiny over the borrowings of China's most prolific overseas deal makers sent markets lower.
+Earlier, Shanghai stocks recovered, adding 0.3% in a volatile session after increased regulatory scrutiny over the borrowings of China's most prolific overseas deal makers sent markets lower.

 Write to Riva Gold at riva.gold@wsj.com and Corrie Driebusch at corrie.driebusch@wsj.com